faithoflifedev/easy_onvif_workspace/tool/README.md

-ONVIF Client protocol Profile S (Live Streaming) Dart implementation.
+# ONVIF Client protocol Profile S (Live Streaming) Dart implementation

 This is a wrapper to ONVIF protocol which allows you to get information about your NVT (network video transmitter) device, its media sources, control PTZ (pan-tilt-zoom) movements and manage presets.
 It will also allow you to get information about your NVR (network video recorder).